egeloen/ivory-serializer/doc/context.md

 $context->setExclusionStrategy(new GroupsExclusionStrategy(['group1', 'group2']));
 ```

+To configure groups, please read this [documentation](/doc/definition/groups.md).

+**If you don't provide this exclusion strategy, all your properties will be (de)-serialized regardless configured
+groups.**

 ### Version

 The version exclusion strategy allows you to exclude class properties according to your application version: